Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

-Between 2008-03-22 and 2008-03-30 the AR exhibited eruptive activity, with a major CME on 2008-03-25.
-After that, the region remained quiet until 2008-04-03, when it exhibited brightenings in the EUV 195 channel and two small eruptions on 2008-04-05.
+Between 2008 March 22 and 30, the AR exhibited eruptive activity, with a major CME on 2008 March 25.
+After that, the region remained quiet until 2008 April 03, when it exhibited brightening in the EUV 195 channel and two small eruptions on 2008 April 05.
 The `Cartwheel CME' is the last and most notable of the eruptions from this region.